alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/email-addresses.md

 <h2 class="heading-36" id="section-3">3.
 Help people to enter their email address correctly</h2>

 If a valid email address is required then you should help your users enter it correctly.
+The following techniques can help.

 ### Validate it
 Check that what they've entered conforms to the basic email address format.
 Check for common typos like 'gnail' instead of 'gmail' ([read a case study here](http://blog.kicksend.com/how-we-decreased-sign-up-confirmation-email-bounces-by-50/)).

+### Don't disable paste
+Users may have a perfectly good reason for pasting an email address (for example if it's very long).

-### Make them enter it twice
+### Ask for it twice
 By doing this you may capture some accidental mis-types.
 It's not failsafe though - users can make the same mistake twice, especially if they're typing quickly (or just misremembered their email address).
+It also adds additional effort on to your users.

 ### Play it back
 An alternative way of helping users spot a mistyped email address is to play it back to them.
 Make sure it's obvious how to correct any errors they might spot.

-### Don't disable paste
-Users may have a perfectly good reason for pasting an email address (for example if it's very long).

 ---